dwyl/tidy/README.md

 2. Any **`new` `person`** joining the house/team has no way of knowing where _anything_ is/belongs.

+3. Often the message featuring the question about an `object` gets pushed up by newer messages in a group thread and gets forgotten about - i.e. remains unresolved.

 So if we `continue` using instant messages, we still have _exactly_ the same problem